Wildlife of the Central African Republic: Mammals

-Mammals are African forest elephant (Loxodonta cyclotis), northern white rhinoceros (Ceratotherium simum cottoni), chimpanzees, forest buffalo or dwarf buffalo, forest antelopes (bongo), moustached monkey, (Cercopithecus cephus), Hyperolius viridiflavus, blue duiker (Philantomba monticola), black-cheeked white-nosed monkey (Cercopithecus ascanius), guereza (Colobus guereza), oribi (Ourebia ourebi), Angolan colobus (Colobus angolensis), Pennant's red colobus (Piliocolobus pennantii), puku (Kobus vardonii), western gorilla (Gorilla gorilla), white buffalo (Syncerus caffer), roan antelope (Hippotragus equinus), giant Lord's Derby eland (Taurotragus derbianus).
+Mammals are African forest elephant (Loxodonta cyclotis), chimpanzees, forest buffalo or dwarf buffalo, forest antelopes (bongo), moustached monkey, (Cercopithecus cephus), Hyperolius viridiflavus, blue duiker (Philantomba monticola), black-cheeked white-nosed monkey (Cercopithecus ascanius), guereza (Colobus guereza), oribi (Ourebia ourebi), Angolan colobus (Colobus angolensis), Pennant's red colobus (Piliocolobus pennantii), puku (Kobus vardonii), western gorilla (Gorilla gorilla), white buffalo (Syncerus caffer), roan antelope (Hippotragus equinus), giant Lord's Derby eland (Taurotragus derbianus).

 Western lowland gorillas are tracked in the Dzanga-Sangha Reserve in the south of the Central African Republic, apart from witnessing elephants in groups of 30 to 100 bathing in mud pools and feeding.
 Forest elephants, heavily poached in the past, found only in the rain forests, are comparatively smaller in size compared with elephants in the savanna habitat; even their ivory are stated to be harder, stronger with a different shade called the "pink or hot ivory".
 Likewise, forest buffaloes found here, also called the dwarf buffaloes, are shorter in size compared with those in the savanna.
-Black rhino (Diceros bicornis) now is reported to be an extinct species in the CRA dropping "from 3,000 to 0".
+Black rhino (Diceros bicornis) now is reported to be an extinct species in the CAR dropping "from 3,000 to 0".
 Because of poaching and diseases caused from introducing illegal cattle transhumance, elephant (Loxodonta africana) and buffon kob (Kobus kob) populations declined by more than 80% each in 20 years.

 Breeding of elephants in the dry months of December to March and July and August has interesting aspects.
 Males are said to be in rut or musth when it is noted that secretions appear near their head as dark stains combined with continuous dribbling of urine.
 During this musth time they roam in the forest in search of females in estrous state, based on smell and the "estrous song", which the females belt out.
 They are heard over several miles in the forest.
 Hunting of elephants is prohibited.

 As of 1990, the country had about 1,500 giraffe and 8,000 buffalo in the Manovo-Gounda St. Floris National Park and 6,800 in Bamingui-Bangoran National Park.
 There are 19 or 20 species of primates in Central African Republic.
 Of particular note are gorillas, protected in the Dzanga-Sangha reserve and chimpanzees which are protected in the Zemongo Faunal Reserve and also are found south of Bambio and east of Bayanga.

 The country has 23 species of antelopes and one of Africa's largest populations of giant eland in its north and east.
 Significant numbers of duiker, sitatunga and bongo are found in the southwest, particularly at Bangassou.
-The unusual features of the forest antelopes found in the CRA is that they all have spiral horns and striped pelages.
+The unusual features of the forest antelopes found in the CAR is that they all have spiral horns and striped pelages.
 The country has 10 recorded species of bats, of which one is endemic, Epomophorus gambianus poussarguesi.